ophub/amlogic-s9xxx-openwrt/router_config/Documentation.md

 The official GitHub gave a detailed explanation.
 Regarding the use of `GitHub Actions`, you can start to get to know it from here: [Quickstart for GitHub Actions](https://docs.github.com/en/Actions/quickstart)

-### 10.3 Use SSH to remotely connect to GitHub Actions for personalized configuration
+### 10.3 Use SSH to remotely connect to GitHub Actions

 You have performed `localization compilation` in 10.1 and have a certain understanding of related interactive interfaces.
 This experience is very useful.
 In the future, you can implement the same operations as localization in the cloud compilation of `GitHub Actions`.